bhooshanmore/KeepNote-1/AngularPart_KeepNote/README.md

 4. To add a note - POST - http://localhost:3000/api/v1/notes - expecting header - { 'Authorization', `Bearer ${token}` } and data - { note }

-## Assignment:
+## Features:

 Keep to include following -
 1. Notes View - collection of notes
-2. List View - collection of notes but classified into three lists based on their `state` values
+2. List View - collection of notes is classified into three lists based on their `state` values
 	- Not Started
 	- Started
 	- Completed
-3. Edit Note View - Both the NotesView and the ListView should be able to edit notes and should be able to update the list and notes view.
+3. Edit Note View - Both the NotesView and the ListView can be used to edit notes and update the list and notes view.
-4. Note Taker Component: Both the NotesView and the ListView should have a common NoteTakerComponent present in the DashboardComponent.
+4. Note Taker Component: Both the NotesView and the ListView have a common NoteTakerComponent present in the DashboardComponent.
-5. Add more Unit test cases for all the Components.
-6. Add Unit test cases for all the Services.
-7. Add more E2E test cases to the application.
+5. Category - Each note can have one category
+6. Reminder - Each can have ,multiple reminder

 ## Instructions: